br-mat/bewae/README_EN.md

 - *6* Ventile *12V*
 - *2* Pumpen (aktuell nur eine *12V* im Betrieb)
 - *16* Analoge/Digitale Pins für Sensoren & andere Messungen (Bodenfeuchte, Photoresistor, etc.)
-- BME280 Temperatur/Luftfeuchtigkeit/Druck Sensor
+- BME280 Temperature/Humidity/Pressure Sensor
 - RTC DS3231 Real Time Clock
-- micro SD module & micro SD Karte
+- micro SD module & micro SD card
-- Bewässerung Kit Schläuche, Sprinkler, etc.
+- Irrigation Kit Hoses, Sprinklers, etc.
 - *10W 12V* Solar Panel
-- *7.2 Ah* *12V* Bleiakku
+- *7.2 Ah* *12V* lead acid battery
-- Solarladeregler
+- Solar charge controller

-### Beschreibung
+### Description
-Übersicht des Schaltungsaufbaus im beigefügten [*Systemdiagramm.png*](#systemdiagramm) als Blockschaltbild.
-Sensoren und Module zeichnen jede Menge Daten auf, dazu zählen Bodenfeuchtigkeits Sensoren, Temperatur-, Luftfeuchte- und Luftdruckdaten sowie Sonnenscheindauer.
-Die Daten werden via [*ESP-01*](https://de.wikipedia.org/wiki/ESP8266) über [*MQTT*](#mqtt) an den [RaspberryPi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) gesendet, dort gespeichert und dank Grafana als schöne Diagramme dargestellt.
+Overview of the circuit design in the attached [*systemdiagram.png*](#systemdiagram) as a block diagram.
+Sensors and modules record lots of data, including soil moisture sensors, temperature, humidity and barometric pressure data, and sunshine duration.
+The data is sent via [*ESP-01*](https://de.wikipedia.org/wiki/ESP8266) over [*MQTT*](#mqtt) to the [RaspberryPi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), stored there and displayed as nice diagrams thanks to Grafana.
-Automatisiert bewässert wird momentan *2* mal Täglich morgens und abends, aktuell sind bis zu *6* Ventile und *2* Pumpen schalt und steuerbar (erweiterbar).
-Die Bewässerung passt sich in der aktuellen Version nicht mehr an die Messdaten aus den Feuchtigkeitssensoren im Boden an, um die Steuerung über die [*mqttdash*](https://play.google.com/store/apps/details?id=net.routix.mqttdash&hl=en&gl=US) App zu testen, wird aber später wieder hinzugefügt.
-Mit einem [*MQTT*](#mqtt) messaging client ist möglich in die Bewässerung einzugreifen und gespeicherte Werte zu verändern.
-Die Messdaten können über Grafana im Auge zu behalten werden, so kann man mit eingerichtetem [*VPN*](https://www.pivpn.io/) auch von unterwegs seine Pflanzen im Auge behalten und Notfalls eingreifen.
+Automated irrigation is currently *2* times daily in the morning and evening, currently up to *6* valves and *2* pumps are switchable and controllable (expandable).
+Irrigation no longer adapts to the measured data from the moisture sensors in the soil in the current version to test the control via the [*mqttdash*](https://play.google.com/store/apps/details?id=net.routix.mqttdash&hl=en&gl=US) app, but will be added back later.
+With a [*MQTT*](#mqtt) messaging client it is possible to intervene in the irrigation and change stored values.
+The measurement data can be kept track of via Grafana, so you can keep an eye on your plants with [*VPN*](https://www.pivpn.io/) even on the road and intervene if necessary.
-In den weiteren Ordnern befinden sich der Code für beide Controller sowie das json export für das Grafana Dashboard und die Python scripts zur Verarbeitung der [*MQTT*](#mqtt) messages.
+In the other folders are the code for both controllers as well as the json export for the Grafana Dashboard and the Python scripts for processing the [*MQTT*](#mqtt) messages.
 Die verwendete Datenbank ist [*InfluxDB*](#influxdb) in der alle gesendeten Daten gespeichert werden.
 Alle relevanten Programme und Scripte starten automatisiert dank crontab bei jedem bootvorgang. <br>
 Ursprünglich war das Projekt für den Offlinebetrieb gedacht, es wäre natürlich einfacher einen [*ESP-32*](https://de.wikipedia.org/wiki/ESP32) zu verwenden anstatt einem [*Arduino Nano*](https://store.arduino.cc/products/arduino-nano) mit einem [*ESP-01*](https://de.wikipedia.org/wiki/ESP8266) ein "Upgrade" zu verpassen.
 Da die Platine für einen Arduino Nano konzipiert und schon bestellt wurde habe ich mich für die zweite Variante entschieden, ein Mehraufwand der nicht notwendig aber lehrreich gewesen ist. <br>